 Contents

 - 4 Two Monuments for a Unique Visitor Experience

 - 5 A Visit Back in Time

 - 6 The Royal Residence: A Mecca of French History

 - 8-9 The Dungeon: From Dungeon Cells to the Medieval Garden

-- 10 HistoPad[©] takes visitors back in time
+- 10 HistoPad® takes visitors back in time

-- 11 Events 2022
+- 11 Events

 - 12 Tours and Programming: Individuals/Schools

 - 13 Tours and Programming: Groups

 - 14 Practical information

-- Immersive visit in 7 languages
+• 2 unique monuments:an

-- Mecca of French history
+century royal residence

-- 2 unique monuments:an 11thcentury dungeon and a 15th century royal residence
+11th century dungeon and a 15th

-- The undergrou The iron cage - Touching the nose of Charles VII's statue - Discovering the patio overlooking the Val de l'Indre Two monuments for a unique experience While Renaissance castles abound in the Loire Valley, medieval cities are much rarer.
+The panoramic view from the top of the new tower Discovering the patio overlooking the Val de l'Indre Two monuments for a unique experience While Renaissance castles abound in the Loire Valley, medieval cities are much rarer.
 Loches houses one of the most beautiful fortified cities in France, with a remarkable infrastructure and dungeon, and dominates both the city and the pastoral Indre Valley.
 This jewel of medieval architecture once welcomed Joan of Arc and Anne of Brittany, and it was home to the favourite and chief mistress of Charles VII, Agnes Sorel.
 In the landscape of Loire Valley castles, the 37-meter dungeon is an unusual structure.
-It is a masterpiece of eleventh-century military architecture and one of the best preserved of its kind in Europe.
+It is a master piece of eleventh-century military architecture and one of the best preserved of its kind in Europe.
 Its many painted and engraved inscriptions immerse visitors in prison life of the era.
-A new visitor experience was introduced in 2018: an interactive visit with completely redesigned sets, sound effects, videos, and projections.
-This experience takes visitors through five centuries of history.
+The site offers a unique tour that uses sound, visuals, and digital media to introduce visitors to important figures and architectural features.

 One site, two monuments The two monuments -- the residence and the dungeon -- are the property of the Indre and Loire departmental council and have been grouped together under a common designation: the Royal City.
 This name refers to the monuments' topography (a fortified city) and their history (royal, if we consider the number of sovereigns who passed through or resided in Loches in the late Middle Ages).
 A Visit Back in Time These attractive and varied interactive features deal with different themes -- iconic figures, how these spaces were used, architectural details, etc. -- and are designed for all our visitors.
 An immersion in five centuries of history Visiting the Residence - The first floor of the residence is the main space that has been staged. - The visit emphasizes the different spaces through lighting, soundscapes, special furnishings (bed, platform, canopy), and multimedia (sound seating, projections).
 Visiting the Dungeon - The Round Tower and the Martelet Tower are the main spaces that have been staged. - Both theme-based spaces are introduced with special lighting, a lectern, and sound cues. - The visit includes multimedia (touch screens, sound cues) and hands-on activities (a chessboard).
-Mediation media FR/GB Access plan in 7 languages FR/EN/DE/ IT/ES/NL/RU
+Mediation media FR/GB Access plan in 7 languages FR/EN/ DE/IT/ES/NL/RU